11 Vital progesterone dominance symptoms, tips, and treatments:

 Progesterone cream is sometimes used in hormone replacement therapy and for treating menopausal symptoms such as hot flashes, and premenstrual syndrome (PMS).

-Progesterone gel is sometimes used inside the vagina to treat breast pain in women with noncancerous breast disease, prevent and treat abnormal thickening of the lining of the uterus (endometrial hyperplasia), and prevent premature labor.
+Women use progesterone gel inside the vagina to treat breast pain associated with noncancerous breast disease, to prevent and treat abnormal thickening of the lining of the uterus (endometrial hyperplasia), and prevent premature labor.